JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ### Get All Possible Tiles For Position

-To identify possible tiles, we need to know the existing tiles (since we usually need to match their flow &amp; height), as well as what position we’re looking for.
+To identify possible tiles, we need to know the existing tiles (since we usually need to match their flow &amp; height), as well as what position we're looking for.

 First we get the south &amp; west tiles.
-If we’re on the furthest south / west position (X / Y = 0), then there won’t be a tile in that position.
+If we're on the furthest south / west position (X / Y = 0), then there won't be a tile in that position.
 These 2 tiles are required to calculate what flows we need.
 We get the tile type to avoid looking it up repeatedly.

 Next we calculate what flows are allowed on all sides.
-If we’re at the max X / Y, we’re at the edge, so no flows are allowed on that side.
-Otherwise, we look at the previously fetched tile types (using our knowledge of the tile’s current rotation) to identify what flows are allowed.
+If we're at the max X / Y, we're at the edge, so no flows are allowed on that side.
+Otherwise, we look at the previously fetched tile types (using our knowledge of the tile's current rotation) to identify what flows are allowed.
 Height is a very similar process, except that any height can touch the edge of the puzzle.

 Then we call the `getPossibleTilesByRotation` function 4 times, once assuming all potential tiles are facing North, then East, South, and West.
 This ensures that tiles that are suitable in multiple rotations are included repeatedly.